Florida ‘red flag’ gun law used 3,500 times since Parkland

-All four Florida residents had their guns taken away by judges under a “red flag” law the state passed three weeks after a mentally disturbed gunman killed 17 people at Marjory Stoneman Douglas High School in Parkland two years ago Friday.
+All four Florida residents had their guns taken away by judges under a “red flag” law the state passed three weeks after authorities say a mentally disturbed man killed 17 peoplein a shooting at Marjory Stoneman Douglas High School in Parkland two years ago Friday.

 Advocates of Florida’s red flag measure say before it existed, it was often difficult to remove firearms from those making threats or suffering severe mental breakdowns.
 Investigators did not act on reports that the Parkland shooter was threatening to carry out a school massacre.
 But even if they had, it is likely he would have been allowed to keep his guns because he had no felony convictions or involuntary, long-term mental commitments, they say.